liflab/beepbeep-3-book/markdown/custom/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/functions/custom/CustomDouble.java#L37)

-Note that we check if *i* is 0; if so, we add the class `Number` to *s*, otherwise we add nothing.
-This is because `CustomDouble` has only one argument; it does not make sense to declare a type for indices higher than 0.
+The method checks if *i* is 0; if so, it adds the class `Number` into *s*, otherwise it adds nothing.
+This is because `CustomDouble` has only one argument; it does not make sense to provide type information for indexes higher than 0.
 It is important to note that this method can add more than one class to the set.
 For example, a function could accept either sets or lists as its arguments; in such a case, method `getInputTypesFor` would add both `List.class` and `Set.class` to the set.

 The principle for <!--\index{Function@\texttt{Function}!getOutputTypeFor@\texttt{getOutputTypeFor}} \texttt{getOutputTypeFor}-->`getOutputTypeFor`<!--/i--> is similar; the slight difference is that the method must *return* a `Class` object: